githubnext/gpt4-with-calc/docs/report.md

 Ugh, 2 is not greater than 28.
 Half right but totally wrong.

-In short, GPT-4 can't handle numbers or comparisons of numbers, period.
+In short, **GPT-4 can't handle numbers or comparisons of numbers, period**.
 In our opinion, _GPT-4 should not be trusted to write a number that is not present verbatim in the input, nor to reason about numbers in any significant way.
 In trust scenarios, don't allow GPT-4 to write numbers, and beware that every numeric comparison may be flawed._

 ## The Hope